pythonanywhere/help_pages/articles/SecuringYourAccount.md

 ###What we do

-We do all we can to keep your PythonAnywhere account secure, along with the files and data you have stored in it -- from fully-patched operation systems and a [bug bounty program](https://help.pythonanywhere.com/pages/BugBounty) to encourage security researchers to tell us about any issues before they become problems, to strict internal policies determining when our support staff are
+We do all we can to keep your PythonAnywhere account secure, along with the files and data you have stored in it -- from fully-patched operating systems and a [bug bounty program](https://help.pythonanywhere.com/pages/BugBounty) to encourage security researchers to tell us about any issues before they become problems, to strict internal policies determining when our support staff are